project-graveyard/blog/content/posts/the-key-to-studying-multiple-languages/index.md

 A data type specifies a set of values with the same operations defined for them.
 Let's consider an integer which is a data type.
 This means that any value specified as an integer has a defined set of operations that can be performed on it.
 An example is addition.

-Though operations might overlap between various data types, their behaviours are always different.
-For instance, addition operation on strings is defined in ***python***, but its behaviour is different from that of integers.
-The later joins the strings together to form a new string while the former adds two integers together to get a single result.
+Though operations might overlap between data types, their behaviours are always different.
+For instance, the addition operation on strings is defined in ***python***, but its behaviour differs from that of integers.
+The latter joins the strings to form a new string, while the former adds two integers to get a single result.

 Data types can either be primitive or a collection.
-A **primitive** is a data type that cannot be decomposed into other data types while **collection** data types can be decomposed into 'smaller' data types.
+A **primitive** is a data type that cannot be decomposed into other data types, while **collection** data types can be decomposed into smaller ones.

 Examples of primitive data types are: